dsc-courses/dsc80-2024-ss2/syllabus.md

 ### Discussions and Exam Prep

-Discussions will be held in-person on Mondays 4:00-4:50PM in Peterson Hall 103 and Fridays 6:00-6:50PM in Peterson Hall 102.
-Discussion sections will be podcasted.
+Discussions will be held online on Wednesdays 5:00-6:50PM.
+Discussion sections will be recorded.

-**New**{: .label .label-green } In past offerings of DSC 80, students often wished for more opportunities to practice the types of questions that will be asked on the midterm and final exams.
+In past offerings of DSC 80, students often wished for more opportunities to practice the types of questions that will be asked on the midterm and final exams.
 To address this, we will be using discussions as **exam prep**.
 In the Welcome Survey at the start of the quarter,